dwavesystems/dwave-ocean-sdk/glossary.rst

 .. glossary::

       Chimera
-         The D-Wave QPU is a lattice of interconnected qubits.
+         The D-Wave :term:`QPU` is a lattice of interconnected qubits.
 While some qubits connect to others via couplers, the D-Wave QPU is not fully connected.
          Instead, the qubits interconnect in an architecture known as Chimera.

       Embedding
       Minor embedding
-         The nodes and edges on the graph that represents an objective function translate to the qubits and couplers in Chimera.
-Each logical qubit, in the graph of the objective function, may be represented by one or more physical qubits.
+         The nodes and edges on the graph that represents an objective function translate to the qubits and couplers in :term:`Chimera`.
+Each logical qubit, in the graph of the :term:`objective function`, may be represented by one or more physical qubits.
 The process of mapping the logical qubits to physical qubits is known as minor embedding.